andesol/personal-website/content/posts/about-this-web.md

 🟨 Defining styles as a javascript object is confusing if you're not used to it.

-🟨 I haven't learned to think like a designer (creating design systems and all), so the development workflow got a bit messy.
+🟨 If you don't think like a designer (having a systematic approach to styling) it's difficult to make the most out of it.
+My development workflow got a bit messy.
 That's my problem, of course.

 ## Content